JIC8202/tmsdse-server/README.md

 ### Get graph data
 `GET /data`
 Returns the latest rendered graph as a list of nodes and links.
+Note that graph changes are not immediately reflected by this endpoint, as the force-directed simulation takes time to update.
 ```
 fetch('https://example.com/data')
 .then(res => res.json())